vpereira/trivy_runner/README.md

 ```

+## Integration with registry catalog

+If you want to test integration together with registry catalog

+- Check/adapt the `docker-compose-integration.yml` file
+- run `make integration-server`

+It will run docker-compose up and set endpoint to send the scan results and flag scanworker to submit the task to pushworker

 # Kubernetes Setup Using Docker and Rancher Desktop

 This guide provides instructions on how to bootstrap the Kubernetes environment using Docker, Rancher Desktop, and a Makefile for automation.